Dr Emma Gillaspy

 As an academic developer and executive coach, Emma supports others in finding their unique paths to excellence, improve the learner experience and transform curricula.
 Emma blends appreciative inquiry-based coaching with heutagogy and social learning to work holistically with the lifewide experiences of learners, empowering them to achieve their potential.

-In Emma's current role as Senior Lecturer in Digital Learning, she facilitates the adoption of blended learning approaches within health care professional curricula through coaching and academic development.
+In Emma's current role as Reader in Creative and Collaborative Learning in our School of Nursing, she facilitates the adoption of active learning approaches within health care professional curricula through coaching and academic development.
+Emma is our Interprofessional Education Lead for our School of Nursing and Academic Team Leader for the Burnley Campus Nursing team.
 Emma also works with students as learners, mainly across masters and doctoral education.
 Emma supports other educators in finding their own path to teaching excellence and work strategically to improve the student experience through curriculum development and innovation, particularly focusing on the use of creative pedagogies.

 Emma is passionate about transforming education through developing self-determined learners.
 As an award-winning educator, academic developer and executive coach, Emma supports others in finding their unique paths to teaching excellence and works strategically to improve the student experience and transform curricula.
 Emma activates the passions of learners and empowers them to reach their potential through a unique blend of appreciative inquiry-based coaching, heutagogy and social learning.
 She works holistically, incorporating learners’ lifewide experiences, not just their working identities.
 Emma uses creative materials and non-linear learning technologies to support this approach which enables non-verbal ways of knowing to emerge, leading to congruent development aligned with learners’ core values and beliefs.
 Emma breaks down institutional and disciplinary silos working at the interfaces to create a more collaborative and inclusive environment across Higher Education.